 Internal medicine stage 1 curriculum

 IMT follows on from completion of the foundation programme, and trainees will develop competence to meet the internal medicine stage 1 curriculum.
-The IMT programme is three years, although trainees will be eligible to apply for a number of specialties after completion of the second year; the JRCPTB website has information about the specialties which are expected to fall into this category.
+The IMT programme is three years, although trainees will be eligible to apply for a number of specialties after completion of the second year; the JRCPTB website has information about the specialties which fall into this category.

 Training will involve a number of different posts - typically either four or six months in duration - labelled 'rotations'.